 Model Context Protocol (MCP)

-MCP is an open protocol, introduced by Anthropic, that attempts to standardize how LLMs request context from applications.
-When an LLM connects to an MCP server, it requests a list of tools that the MCP server offers.
-These tools can do things like "Find people with thus-and-such a name in Hubspot" or "Add an event to my Google Calendar."
-The MCP server offers a standardized schema, so LLMs know to send a first and last name to the "find people" tool or an event name and date to the "add event" tool.
+These tools can perform actions such as "Find people with a specified name in HubSpot" or "Add an event to my Google Calendar."
+An MCP server offers a standardized schema so LLMs know to send a first and last name to the "find people" tool or an event name and date to the "add event" tool.

 Prismatic offers a built-in MCP server which allows you to connect to all of your agent flows.
-This will be the best supported way to interact with the Prismatic platform via MCP, but if you have specific use cases you can opt to build your own MCP server and still interact with your Prismatic agent flows.
+This will be the best supported approach to interact with the Prismatic platform via MCP, but if you have specific use cases you can opt to build your own MCP server and still interact with your Prismatic agent flows.

 Before connecting Prismatic's MCP server (or before building your own), ensure that you've created agent flows that have invocation schema, so your LLM has something to query.